comses-education/fair-osg-template/README.md

 # entrypoint script language
 ENTRYPOINT_SCRIPT_EXECUTABLE := bash
 # the OSG output file to be transferred
-OSG_OUTPUT_FILES := /srv/results.zip
+OSG_OUTPUT_FILES := output,results
 # the submit file to be executed on OSG via `condor_submit ${OSG_SUBMIT_FILE}`
 OSG_SUBMIT_FILENAME := ${OSG_MODEL_NAME}.submit
 # the initial entrypoint for the OSG job, calls ENTRYPOINT_SCRIPT
 OSG_JOB_SCRIPT := job-wrapper.sh
 ```

+(TODO: set data via cookiecutter and cookiecutter.json in cookiecutter project + document further)

-These can be customized in the make command or by modifying the config.mk file
+These can be customized in the make command.

-(TODO: do this via cookiecutter and cookiecutter.json?)
+Then run

 `make OSG_USERNAME=<your-username> build`

+to build Docker + Singularity images with the model + dependencies embedded or

+`make OSG_USERNAME=<your-username> clean deploy`

+to build and then copy the images to your OSG login node and public directory.

+## Input and Output Files

+OSG defaults transfer all generated output files.
+If your model generates all files in a given directory, say `output` and/or `results`, something like

+`transfer_output_files = output,results`

+should work, e.g., a comma separated list of

+For more information, see https://htcondor.readthedocs.io/en/latest/users-manual/file-transfer.html#specifying-what-files-to-transfer